SPARC-X/SPARC-X-API/doc/installation.md

 contribute](#setting-up-environment) page for setting up a dev-environment for SPARC-X-API.

 (install-binary)=
-## Install the SPARC binary code
+## Manual compilation of the SPARC binary code

 To utilize the API for drive SPARC calculations, please following the [SPARC manual](https://github.com/SPARC-X/SPARC) for compilation and installation of the SPARC DFT code itself.
+The examples shown here compile the SPARC binary code with the following options:
+- Use

 We recommend using the [`conda-forge` package](#use-conda) to install the pre-compiled SPARC binary.
 If you want to compile the latest SPARC